Bhim Singhal: Professional life

-On his return to India in 1962, Dr. B. S. Singhal joined the departments of Neurology at Grant Medical College and Sir J. J. Group of Hospitals and at Bombay Hospital Institute of Medical Sciences.
-He retired as Professor & Head of Neurology from Grant Medical College in 1991.
-Currently, he is Director of Neurology at Bombay Hospital.
+On his return to India in 1962, Singhal joined the departments of neurology at Grant Medical College and Sir J. J. Group of Hospitals and at Bombay Hospital Institute of Medical Sciences.
+He retired as professor and head of neurology from Grant Medical College in 1991.
+Currently, he is director of neurology at Bombay Hospital.

-Over the course of his professional life, Dr. B. S. Singhal has helped to train over 200 neurologists who are now providing care across India.
+Over the course of his professional life, Singhal has helped to train over 200 neurologists who are now providing care across India.
 He has published over 200 scientific papers in both national and international books and journals.
 He is known for his interest and work in multiple sclerosis and myasthenia gravis.
 With international collaboration and help from his colleagues, he discovered the entity of Megalencephalic Leukodystrophy with a specific gene defect prevalent in the Agarwal community.

-Throughout his entire career, Dr. B. S. Singhal has been actively promoting the cause of Neurology.
-He was President of the Neurological Society of India (1986), President of the Indian Epilepsy Association (2000-2002), member of the World Health Organization working group for multiple sclerosis and Parkinson's disease, Regional Director for the World Federation of Neurology (2005-2009), and Chairperson of the Asian Section of The Movement Disorder Society (2009-2010).
-In order to update neurologists on recent advances in neurology, Dr. Singhal created the 'Neurology Foundation' in 1996, and holds 'Neurology Update' meetings every alternate year.
+Throughout his entire career, Singhal has been actively promoting the cause of neurology.
+He was president of the Neurological Society of India (1986), president of the Indian Epilepsy Association (2000–2002), member of the World Health Organization working group for multiple sclerosis and Parkinson's disease, regional director for the World Federation of Neurology (2005–2009), and chairperson of the Asian Section of The Movement Disorder Society (2009–2010).
+In order to update neurologists on recent advances in neurology, Singhal created the Neurology Foundation in 1996, and holds 'Neurology Update' meetings every alternate year.